-The word Insult (Noun) refers to a disrespectful or offensive remark or action that hurts someone’s dignity or feelings.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Insult correctly in sentences.
+Insult (Noun) is a disrespectful remark or action that harms someone’s dignity or feelings.
+This guide presents the core meaning, common synonyms and antonyms, the etymology, and real-life usage of the word in sentences.

 Insult Explained in Depth